-In the past, learning has been largely confined to schools—physical spaces with a fixed schedule and teachers who take on all, or most of, the responsibility for educating students.
-Learning outside of school has taken place in settings that often cost money, rely heavily on technology, or require a flexible family calendar, which has made them far more available to those with substantial economic and social capital.
-Additionally, the learning, creativity, and initiative that take place outside of school, such as at home or with communities, often go unnoticed by our current education systems.
-These patterns persist in spite of the fact that it is more possible than ever to learn anywhere and at any time.
-This calls for schools to redefine themselves so that all young people can learn beyond the walls of the physical school building, and teachers, families, community members, and other important figures in a young person’s life can become important sources for rich learning.
+In the past, learning has been largely confined to schools—a single, physical space with a fixed schedule, and teachers who take on all, or most of, the responsibility for educating young people.
+Learning outside of school has taken place in settings that often cost money, rely heavily on technology, or require a flexible family calendar, making them far more available to those with substantial economic and social capital.
+Additionally, the learning, creative thinking, and initiative that take place outside of school, such as at home or with communities, often go unnoticed by our current education systems.
+These patterns persist even though it’s now more possible than ever to learn anywhere, anytime.
+This calls for schools to redefine themselves so that all young people can learn beyond the walls of the physical school building, valuing the people, contexts, and experiences that play important educational roles in their lives.

 Anytime, anywhere learning can help meet the unique needs of learners.
 It means that learners who need or want to dedicate additional time to a task are able to do so.
-It also means learners can choose to work at times or in places where they can be most engaged, receive additional support, or easily attend to personal responsibilities.
-Anytime, anywhere learning also reflects changes taking place in the workplace, including an increase in remote work and gig work.
-These changes stem from a shifting economy and technological advances for which schools must prepare young people.
-In many ways, anytime, anywhere learning helps prepare young people for life beyond graduation by allowing them to acquire and apply a range of skills and knowledge in real-world contexts.
+It also means learners can choose to work at times or in places where they can be most engaged, learn in real-world contexts through hands-on activities, receive additional support, or attend to personal responsibilities.
+Anytime, anywhere learning also reflects changes taking place in the workplace, including increased independent and remote work.
+These changes stem from a shifting employment landscape and technological advances for which schools must prepare young people.
+In many ways, anytime, anywhere learning—and the freedom and responsibility it provides—helps prepare young people for life beyond graduation as it can build their self-directed executive functioning skills, self-concept, self-efficacy, resilience, social and collaborative skills, and more.

 This Leap Means…